hazcod/maclaunch/README.md

 The name you provide can either be specific to that service or function as a filter to work on multiple services simultaneously.

+It can also use the environment variable `ML_SYSTEM=no` to skip anything system-related item.

 ## Installation

 Installation can be done straight from [my Homebrew tap](https://github.com/hazcod/homebrew-hazcod) via `brew install hazcod/homebrew-hazcod/maclaunch` or just copy `maclaunch.sh` to  your filesystem.